ivansurif/expense-tracking/README.md

-Description:
+#### Description:
-The app combines the usage of an SQLite database to securely store user authentication credentials and category names, while writing data to a Google Sheet via API
+The app combines the usage of an SQLite database to securely store user authentication credentials and category names, while writing data to a Google Sheet via API.

+Using Google Sheets fulfils the need for an easily accessible database, but also requires the use of oAuth to make changes to the sheet.

+Expenses can be of 2 different types: Standard or Extraordinary Standard expenses require a Category, otherwise, the input is rejected Extraordinary expenses don't require a Category.
+In fact, when an expense is marked "Extraordinary", the Category selection dropdown is hidden.
+For Extraordinary expenses, the value entered into "Description" is written into the Google Sheet in the same column to which Standard expenses Category is saved.